Hollowness effect and entropy in high energy elastic scattering: Discussions and Conclusions

 The Coulomb potential treats the hadrons as point-like objects, and its description using the impact parameter picture does not allow any acceptable result near the forward direction.
 Far from the forward direction (high $q^2$), derivative terms can also be added to achieve a better description of the inelastic overlap function introducing a slowdown decaying for the tail (low $q^2$).

 On the other hand, the confinement potential considered here as the internal energy of the hadron shows the hollowness effect in a qualitative level.
 Thus, the confinement potential may allow the rise of this effect even if we add derivative terms (corresponding to the tail).
-It it important to stress that, using a different approach, the hollowness effect was recently predicted at $\sqrt{s}=13$ TeV \cite{T.Csorgo.R.Pasechnik.A.Ster.Euro.Phys.J.C80.126.2020}.
+It is important to stress that, using a different approaches, the hollowness effect was recently predicted at the LHC energies $\sqrt{s}=7$ \cite{arriola_broniowski} 13 \cite{PRD-98-074012-2018,T.Csorgo.R.Pasechnik.A.Ster.Euro.Phys.J.C80.126.2020} and 14 TeV \cite{arriola_broniowski}.

 The physical behavior expressed by the confinement potential represents an intrinsic feature of the strong interaction.
 Then, the confinement potential approach furnishes the {\it qualitative general behavior} of the inelastic overlap function.
 The results shown in Figs. \ref{fig:7} -- \ref{fig:after8} represent the impossibility to ascribe to the inelastic overlap function only one exponential \cite{sdcvaocvm,D.A.Fagundes.M.J.Menon.P.V.R.G.Silva.Nucl.Phys.A946.194.2016}.
 The presence of a persistent maximum even in the energy region where it is not expected can be attributed to the inevitable normalization procedure (see Fig. \ref{fig:after8-add1}).
 Then, one expects the cuspid behavior can be smoothed for low energies.
 Otherwise, the cuspid becomes pronounced as the energy rise.
 Note this behavior is absent in the Coulomb approach.